7 tips on maintaining a reverse osmosis (RO) watermaker

 When all is gone, close the drain plug and fill the crankcase with new oil until you have reached the recommended level.
 Then close the oil cap; when the water maker is turning, check for leaks.

-Back the pressure regulator “off” all the way (turning it anti-clockwise as far as it will go).
-Start with low-pressure on the system and let seawater circulate through the system for about 10 to 15 minutes.
-During this time, visually inspect the system, all components and all hoses to make sure that there are no leaks or other abnormalities.
+Back the pressure regulator off all the way (turning it anti-clockwise as far as it will go).
+Start with low pressure on the system and let seawater circulate through for about 10 to 15 minutes.
+During this time, visually inspect the system, all components and all hoses, to make sure that there are no leaks or other abnormalities.